What led you down the entrepreneur path?

 What’s next for you?

 I’m trying to dedicate as much time as I can to online education to figure out how to do it effectively.
-And the altMBA [!seth!] is the most effective thing I’ve ever built, and The Marketing Seminar is right next to it.
+And the altMBA [Seth’s intensive four-week online workshop] is the most effective thing I’ve ever built, and The Marketing Seminar is right next to it.
 So if I can figure out how to add a zero to those projects, I think I can make a real impact.

 The CEO Magazine spoke to Seth at Nordic Business Forum 2018.
 For more information and future dates of this inspiring conference and networking event, visit nbforum.com